SD2E/xplan_to_sbol/README.rst

 Windows
 -------------

-Currently, xplan_to_sbol is only compatible with 64-bit Windows and requires that both Git and Python 3 be installed first.
-To install xplan_to_sbol, checkout this repository from GitHub and run the following in the Command Prompt from xplan_to_sbol_Win_64_3:
+xplan_to_sbol requires Git and Python 3, and it currently depends on a version of pySBOL that is only compatible with 64-bit Windows.
+To install xplan_to_sbol, checkout this repository from GitHub and run the following in the Command Prompt from the xplan_to_sbol directory:

 .. code-block:: powershell

     python setup.py install

-This command will also automatically download and install the sbol and pySBOLx packages that xplan_to_sbol depends on from GitHub.
+This command will also automatically download and install the pySBOL and pySBOLx packages that xplan_to_sbol depends on from GitHub.

 Usage